aoterodelaroza/aoterodelaroza.github.io/_gibbs2/98_manual/01_inputoutput.md

 |      9 | `Bpp`    | $$B'' = \frac{d^2B}{dp^2}$$                                          | Second pressure derivative of the bulk modulus                          | 1/GPa         |

-The list of pressures at which the properties are calculated can be modified using the `pressure` keyword.
+The list of pressures at which the properties are calculated can be modified using the PRESSURE keyword.
 By default, gibbs2 calculates 100 pressure points from zero up to the maximum pressure allowed by the static energies (or 500 GPa).
 If several phases are given in the input, properties are calculated for each phase in turn.
 In the